girlsinc/me-and-my-money-edu/src/pages/course/Snippets.md

 ![Journal or Post it](/assets/img/journal-it.png)
-# Journal or Post it
+# JOURNAL OR POST IT

 ## Be sure to research the salaries and income opportunities for each.
 <sparkle-feed-post assignment-name="Describe the benefits of being an entrepreneur as well as the less attractive aspects of it" ></sparkle-feed-post>